 Fire drills are conducted in every residence hall twice a year during the beginning of each semester.
 These drills are intended to familiarize occupants with evacuation routes, muster locations, fire alarm system sites/sounds, and to verify the system is working as designed.
 Students are challenged during some drills to find alternate means of egress.
-If unable to evacuate, students with disabilities are directed to stay in their room or area of refuge until the fire department makes contact with them.
+If unable to evacuate, students with disabilities are directed to stay in their room or area of refuge and contact the University Police Department at 203.932.7070 or 7070 from a campus phone.
+Provide your name, exact location, room number, and telephone number to police dispatcher.

 All fire drills are coordinated/conducted by fire department personnel, university police, residential life staff and monitored by the campus fire marshal.
 Every room is checked to ensure complete evacuation.
 Failure to evacuate is a violation of university policy.
 Evaluation forms are completed identifying any problems discovered and the total time to evacuate.
-All forms are forwarded to the campus fire marshal for review.
+All forms are forwarded to the University fire marshal for review.